 t-test on gene expression levels between different lines with the same aneuploid chromosome

 *also: use JMP to plot distribution of gene expression levels on aneuploid chromosome – should not be normally distributed

+Chromosome position on x-axis, by color (blue to red, white in the middle).
+Genes in boxplot(?) colored according to the chromosome position – could tell me if there are any regional compensation effects

+Figure: for each chromosome, make a boxplot like the other ones but include all of the lines on it

+Table: p-values of each aneuploid line compared with euploid lines (highest p value of those comparisons). comaprisons of lines aneuploid for the same chromosome to one another

 2) Are there certain genes that are up or down regulated in all aneuploid lines?
 (ESR?)